danieltjw/aifutures/README.md

 ## Future Entertainment

-Like an obscure book that will not likely be green-lit a film?
+Like an obscure book that will not likely be green-lit as a film?
 - Type a book title and AI will generate a movie from the text

 Your favourite show didn't get a 2nd season?